Definition of Hallux Valgus

 If your bunion has advanced to the point that the pain is ongoing regardless of footwear or the application of guards or cushions, then the use of a bunion splint to aid in the correction of your big toe is advised.
 Wearing a bunion splint or bunion regulator at night while one is in bed sleeping is the most common use of these devices.

 Although foot doctors are divided on the effectiveness of bunion splints, many people claim that splints have made such a serious difference in their foot pain that they change their minds about the foot surgery they assumed was inevitable.
 But if you do elect to have foot surgery to remove your bunion, rest assured that it is almost always an outpatient procedure with a reasonable success rate.
-However, the recovery from surgery may take several weeks.
+However, the recovery from hallux valgus surgery may take several weeks.
 If you do not follow your doctor’s orders carefully and keep down the swelling, it can take even longer, even months longer.